 My son has always loved the Asian hot dog buns.
-Ever since he was a little child, my husband and I would always bring some home for him every time went to Chinatown.
+Ever since he was a little child, my husband and I always brought some home for him whenever we went to Chinatown.
 What makes them different than regular pigs in a blanket is the bun.
 They are unmistakably softer, fluffier, and sweeter.

-For a mock version of the recipe, you can always add sugar (up to one third cup of sugar for 3 cups of flour used) to any soft dinner roll recipe and wrap it around a hot dog (which I have done before).
+For a mock version of the recipe, you can always add sugar (up to one-third cup of sugar for 3 cups of flour used) to any soft dinner roll recipe and wrap it around a hot dog (which I have done before).
 While it is good, it is not the same.
-To really experience the uniqueness of Asian style bun, the dough needs to be made using a secret ingredient.
+To really experience the uniqueness of an Asian-style bun, the dough must be made using a secret ingredient.
 The result is completely worth the little bit of effort.

 The recipe might seem complex at first, but it is not.
 Take it from someone who attempted handmade yeast bread only a handful of times in her life.
-It is time consuming only in that it involves quite a bit of resting time, but it is not as labor intensive as it seems.
+It is time-consuming only because it involves quite a bit of resting time, but it is not as labor-intensive as it seems.

-The best part, all of the mixing is done in the stand mixer.
-No shoulder aching, back breaking, hand kneading required!
+The best part is that all of the mixing is done in the stand mixer.
+No shoulder aching, back-breaking, or hand kneading required!

 To begin the whole process, the tangzhong needs to be made.
 This is the secret sauce that turns a regular bun into something wonderful.